 The World Ends With You - HP

-I've got to let the angst monster out somehow, and if Sirius/Remus isn't angst-baby, I don't know what is.
-Also sort of a take on, hm, let's see how effed up I can get these two boys.
-Both Sirius and Remus are darker.
-Much darker.
+The angst monster has to come out somehow, and if Sirius/Remus isn't angst-baby, I don't know what is.
+Also a take on how effed up I can get these two boys.

 Rising to Die - Lost Odyssey